Bilal-Abbas/passowrd_swap/README.md

 ## What it does

-This module generates two random passwords (active and backup) and lets you:
+Generates two random passwords (active and backup) and lets you:
 - Rotate the backup password without touching the active one
 - Swap active and backup passwords
 - Regenerate the active password